Skip to main content

 On the left you will find the main navigation which separates the UI in several pages:

-• Services: Shows a list of your services.
-You can also register new services here.
+• Services: Shows a list of your Services.
+You can also register new Services here.

 • Contracts: Shows an overview of Contracts on which you participate as a Peer.
 From here you can also create a new Contract.